Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 sudo bash ./swarm.sh
 ```

+Please note there is an array called Managers and Workers - Add your server IPs that you want to deploy this on.

 > [!IMPORTANT]
 > Please note code execution on this poses MANY security risks - use at your own risk :)